 You’ll always feel the rocks (so you do want to avoid the sharp ones), but your feet won’t be sore at night if they’re accustomed to hiking in minimalist shoes.

-2. If it’s cold and wet, consider bringing hiking boots.
+2. If it’s cold and wet, bring boots.

-Even with socks (and yes, there are toe socks for FiveFinger shoes), sneakers won’t ever be as warm as waterproof, leather hiking boots.
+Even with socks (and yes, there are toe socks for FiveFinger shoes), sneakers won’t ever be as warm as high-top waterproof hiking boots.
 If the temperatures dip below 50 °F, consider bringing warmer footwear.
 This is extra important if it’s wet and rainy.